plutus-community/docs/docs/Example Pioneer Projects/Cardano_Plutus_NFT_Creator.md

 echo;
 ```

-Optionally asks about sending the NFT to an alternate address:
+Optionally ask user about sending the NFT to an alternate address:

 ```
 echo Do you want the NFT minted in this address, or have it transfered to another address?